OCLC: Design Research and Workshops

-OCLC is a global cooperative that provides technology services, research, and programs for the library community.
+OCLC provides technology services, research, and programs for the library community.
 In late 2017, the company wanted to better understand the needs of their Tipasa clients.
 (Tipasa is a cloud-based inter-library loan system, enabling institutions to easily manage the loaning and borrowing of their inventories.)Edward Stull, OCLC, and library representatives

 Edward Stull Consulting proposed a comprehensive research program to assist OCLC’s efforts, including a 5-hour and a 2-hour version of a workshop.
 Each version of the workshop contained several exercises, designed to produce actionable and scalable research data.
 The exercises leveraged design thinking and game storming techniques, such as empathy maps, north stars, and journey mapping.

 Empathy maps uncovered the thoughts, feelings, and behaviors of workshop participants.
 North star exercises revealed the interconnected relationships among users, systems, and workflows.
 Journey maps articulated step-by-step processes employed within participant client organizations.Two of the participants Empathy mapping exercise

 A detailed, written script drove the workshops.
 It covered the facilitator’s oration, presentation cues, and participant exercises.
 Designed to be precise but flexible, the script noted everything from a shopping list of supplies to a full matrix of research exercises, prompts, and goals.Workshop script Diagram from workshop script Five Whys exercise

 The workshops solicited both practical and emotional responses from participants.
 The responses generated qualitative and quantitative research data, which could be tracked over time via longitudinal studies.
 Upon completion of the pilot workshop, Edward Stull Consulting created several internal-facing research reports for OCLC.Participants creating a journey map Persona card